Outdoor Recreation

 Inter-Mountain Alpine Club - Tri-Cities

-The Inter-Mountain Alpine Club has been in existence in the Tri-Cities since 1948 to encourage the enjoyment of the outdoors and to promote hiking, mountain climbing, and other activities (see Calendar).
-In addition, view their downloadable brochure of local hikes (PDF) in the Tri-Cities area.
+The Inter-Mountain Alpine Club has been in existence in the Tri-Cities since 1948 to encourage the enjoyment of the outdoors and to promote hiking, mountain climbing, and other activities.
+Follow us on Facebook

 Rock Climbing